 2.3 Withdrawal post-closing date

-Candidates who wish to withdraw after the Examination registration closing date will be offered to defer the sitting of the examination for 12 months and will be asked to make a 100 Swiss Francs additional charge on reapplication, to cover administration.
+Candidates who wish to withdraw after the Examination registration closing date will be offered to defer the sitting of the examination for 12 months and will be asked to make a CHF 100 additional charge on reapplication, to cover administration.
 Refunds will not be made post-closing date, unless there are exceptional circumstances.
 Exceptional circumstances include but are not limited to:

 Other circumstances may be considered.
 Documentary evidence must be submitted as soon as possible to the ICO Examinations Office and is required in all cases.